Dojo Community Guidelines

 Rudeness, threats, hostility, and defamation of fellow developers will not be tolerated.
 Repeat offenders may have their contributor or commiter status revoked if behavior is not corrected upon request.
 We provide a formal grievance process so that serious issues can be given the consideration they deserve and detrimental effects to the project can be averted.

-If you have a grievance about something occurring in the community, please let the Dojo Foundation Board know so that it can be reviewed and addressed.
+If you have a grievance about something occurring in the community, please let the JS Foundation Board know so that it can be reviewed and addressed.
 Rudeness, threats, hostility, and defamation of fellow developers are not tolerated, and repeat offenders may be prevented from contributing in the future.
 Please provide the following information when submitting a complaint:

 - Description of grievance